Chapter 16:

 “Do you traffic people?
 Yes, or no?!”
 The battle within Amala to decide whether she’d end the man’s life or spare him, raged!
 She needed an answer, a definitive reason!

 Wrapped up in the conversation, both failed to notice the gangster subdued the flames cast onto him.
 He pulled up his gun and opened fire into the office through the window!
-A bullet winged the side of Amala’s neck causing her to fall back onto the ground, which she responded to by launching a cascade of flames, setting the entire office ablaze!
+A bullet winged the side of Amala’s neck causing her to fall back onto the ground!
+In response, a cascade of flames, setting the entire office ablaze was launched!
 Matthew fled through the door and toward the front of the building, followed behind by the ailing gangster!

 “Get back here…!”
 Firmly holding her new wound, Amala slowly gave chase.